Edit on Github

 Heading Back

-Keep in mind that all of the precautions outlined here apply not just to your inbound trip, but to your trip back to your origin point, as well.
-For instance, prior to heading back to the airport to fly back home, make sure that you once again have no sensitive information on your travel devices.
-If you have accessed sensitive information while on your trip, reformat or reset your travel devices prior to leaving for the port of exit (for instance, the airport or train station) to make sure no record of the sensitive information remains on your devices.
+All of the precautions we’ve outlined don’t just apply to your trip into the country but also to your trip back.
+Before heading back to the airport to fly back home, make sure that you once again have no sensitive information on your travel devices.
+If you have accessed sensitive information while on your trip, you can do a factory reset of your devices before you get to the airport or train station to make sure no record of the sensitive information remains on your devices.

-If you have conducted sensitive audiovisual work such as source interviews and recorded audio or video or taken photos, upload these materials using your encrypted cloud storage app on at least a daily basis, and make sure they are deleted from your local device.
+If you have conducted sensitive audiovisual work such as source interviews and recorded audio or video or taken photos, upload these materials to a trusted cloud on at least a daily basis, and make sure they are deleted from your local device.

 Checklist